demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_check_file_existence_README.md

 Deprecated.
-Use the ***xdr-file-exist-script-execute*** command instead.
+Use `xdr-file-exist-script-execute` command instead.
 Initiates a new endpoint script execution to check if the file exists and retrieve the results.

 ## Dependencies